 - To edit an in-progress application, log into applynow.unc.edu, and click on your application.

 - You’ll get an immediate email confirming that your application has been submitted.
 Within the next three business days, you’ll also get an email with instructions on how to create your UNC Guest ID so that you can track your application status online through your ConnectCarolina Student Center.

 - If we require additional materials to review your application, they will be listed on your Admissions To-Do List in your ConnectCarolina Student Center.
 You can view your Admissions To-Do List and track the status of your application in your ConnectCarolina Student Center.
 Be sure to check your Student Center daily and respond promptly to any items on your Admissions To-Do List.

-- After all items on the checklist have been received, a decision will be available for you to view in your ConnectCarolina Student Center within three to five business days.
+- After all items on the checklist have been received, a decision will be available for you to view in your ConnectCarolina Student Center, generally within two weeks.
 If you are admitted, please reply to our offer of admission in your ConnectCarolina Student Center.
 Once you accept the admission offer, please allow one to two business days to gain access to registration.